 There is a significant risk associated with drug diversion in hospitals that have impaired staff working with patients.
 Having hospital staff working while impaired, presents an enormous opportunity for mistakes, accidents, and misjudgments that could result in far reaching risks, including death.
 Should a hospital be found to be the source of the impairing drug, due to a lack of controls, the scope of responsibility potentially expands even further with the hospital then becoming the potential focal point in a negligence action?

 Annual financial losses for hospital associated with hospital pharmacy drug diversion are estimated in the millions (2-23-2014 WSJ – Hospitals Address a Drug Problem) and include loss of Pharmacy inventory and unreturned drugs.

-Testing the contents of vials in addition to tracking the vials.
+Drug Diversion – Testing the contents of vials

 Hospitals must develop a strong tracking and handling system for drugs that are attractive to those who might abuse them.
 Steps are needed beyond tracking of just the container of the narcotics but its contents.
 Rudolph Research has developed the NDR system a reliable and sufficiently sensitive measurement tool for testing a wide range of drugs used in the Hospital environment.
 This system creates a unique library of know standards for comparison.
 Procedures are then be implemented whereby drugs returned to the Hospital Pharmacy are measured and compared to this library to determine if the sample returning matches the original or has been diluted or completely diverted.